Did you know

-- There are numerous races or subspecies with substantial differences in weight and size.
-Smaller races are about the size of a large duck, while larger races can exceed nine kilograms with a wingspan of more than a metre.
+All Canada geese have a greyish body and a black head and neck with a distinctive white cheek patch.
+There are numerous subspecies or races with substantial differences and weight and size.
+Smaller subspecies are about the size of a small duck, while larger varieties can exceed nine kilograms with a wingspan of more than a metre.

 - Populations are generally increasing, partly because of habitat restoration and partly because they adapt superbly to the presence of man – feeding on waste grain in crop lands, nesting in urban areas and grazing on lawns.

 - They mate for life, with very low “divorce rates.”